 Admit it: you've been caught by marketing speak before.
 Whether it was a sudden urge to treat yourself to a delicious looking snack after watching an advert or an impulse buy of another scented candle that you didn't really need but it swore it was different to all your other dust-gathering candles.

 Well, this time we're saying no more.
-No more spending more because of marketing speak - especially when it comes to bed sheets.
+No more spending more because of marketing speak - especially when it comes to buying the best sheets in Australia.
 Understanding the difference between bamboo vs. cotton bed sheets is downright kid's play compared to figuring out what the heck thread count is and why it's important.

 Come with us as we explore the most mystical of marketing arts - thread count.

 Thread count is the number of horizontal and vertical threads woven together on a piece of cotton.
 Which basically means it's a measure of how tightly woven fabric is.
 The lower the thread count, the lighter and more breathable the sheet is.
 The higher the thread count, the heavier and cosier.
 The thread count is intended to give you an idea of the softness and feel of your new sheets.

 Although it's often sold that high thread count sheets are the best bed sheets that's simply not true.